bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_dimension:

 Dimension
-  Dimension for machine learning and data scientist is differ from physics, here Dimension of data means how much feature you have in you data ocean(data-set). e.g in case of object detection application, flatten image size and color channel(e.g 28*28*3) is a feature of the input set.
+  Dimension for machine learning and data scientist is different from physics.
+Here, dimension of data means how many features you have in your data ocean(data-set). e.g in case of object detection application, flatten image size and color channel(e.g 28*28*3) is a feature of the input set.
 In case of house price prediction (maybe) house size is the data-set so we call it 1 dimentional data.

 .. _glossary_epoch: